sanjana-vivek/machine-learning-fundamentals/README.md

-# machine-learning-fundamentals
+# Machine Learning Fundamentals
-Part of my self-learning journey in supervised and unsupervised machine learning algorithms
+An exploration as part of my self-learning journey in supervised and unsupervised machine learning algorithms.